Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The most interesting post-robbery scenes of 3000 Miles to Graceland consist of expospeak about the psychopathic Thomas Murphy's backstory.
 We will probably never know why that took a backseat to the predictable story of Murphy chasing Michael Zane.

 Frodo Baggins, from The Lord of the Rings isn't really disliked by fans, but he is noticeably less popular than any other member of the Fellowship, and plenty of the side-characters surpass him in popularity as well.
 Faramir, Aragorn, Arwen, Éowyn, Legolas and Gimli, and even Tom Bombadil seem to get more attention from the fans than Frodo, whose enormous burden seems to make him inaccessible.
 Sam is regarded by many as the "real hero" of the story, and Tolkien was not unreceptive to the idea, either.
+(It doesn't hurt that Sam is one of the very few canon characters to not give into the Ring's temptation.)

 K. A. Applegate once suggested this was true of Jake from Animorphs: while the other characters had clear, definable traits that made them easy to identify (Marco's ruthlessness, Rachel's bloodlust, Cassie's empathy, Ax's alienness, Tobias' conflicted nature as a hawk and a human) Jake had the dubious honor of being the "normal" one.
 Late into the series, it's made up for when he grows into the role of The Chessmaster.
 He also pretty quickly develops a serious complex regarding his leadership qualities.
 In many ways, he's like Cyclops, only without as much fan-hate.